 Learn Data Visualization for fun and profit!
-Data isn’t useful without a way to visualize it.
-In the Information Age, your ability to present compelling data is an asset worth sharing.
+Data is only helpful with a way to visualize it.
 We’re dealing with an assault on our senses with the sheer amount of data coming our way.
+In the Information Age, your ability to present compelling data is an asset.

 Primary Use Cases